ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 sample implementation using [Prodigy](prodi.gy) and [Hugging Face](huggingface.co) in the next section.

-## Framework in action
+## Framework in action: form understanding

-We'll focus on the subtask of **form layout analysis.** Unlike tables, forms vary in their template, confusing even the most complex business rules.
+We'll focus on the task of **form layout analysis.** Unlike tables, forms vary in their template, confusing even the most complex business rules.
 We will be using the [**FUNSD dataset**](https://guillaumejaume.github.io/FUNSD/) for this task.
 It consists of noisy scanned documents where the challenge is to determine